run2bizdocs/docs/en-us/docs/4biz-helium/processes/problem/use/problem-execution.md

     responsible team, and the diffusion of your solution for the ones interested.
     Therefore, it's necessary in the "Known Error" tab, click on "Add Workaround” and describe the relevant information;

     !!!
 Abstract "NOTE"

+        If the known error option is selected, the system will present a field to define which environment this knowledge should be linked to (Production or Development).

+    !!!
+Abstract "NOTE"